**What is cognitive impairment?**

 - **Language and praxis (9 points)**: This section assesses multiple domains, including naming objects, following verbal and written instructions, writing a sentence spontaneously, and instructing them to copy and draw polygon shapes (1 point each).

 Scores range from 0 to 30, with a higher total score indicating better cognitive function.
-The most commonly used cut-off for normal cognitive functioning is 24 out of 30, with lower scores suggesting cognitive impairment or possible cognitive disorders.
+The most commonly used cut-off for normal cognitive functioning is a score of 24 out of 30, with lower scores indicating cognitive impairment or possible cognitive disorders.
 MMSE scores are commonly interpreted as follows:

 - **24-30**: No cognitive impairment